 In 2007, the City approved a Special Service Area (SSA) for the Central Business District (CBD) for a three year period.
 The budget levy was $300,000 per year assessed on all impacted properties in the SSA boundary.
 That SSA expired in 2010 and was thereafter extended for another three years through December 31, 2013.
 In November 2013, the City Council approved a three-year extension of the Central Business District Special Service Area (SSA) Number 16 effective January 1, 2014 through 2017.
 The approved budget levy was $300,000 per year to be assessed on all impacted properties in the SSA boundary.
 At the request of the Alliance, the City levied $200,000 for tax year 2015.

-At the 2015 annual meeting of the Central Business District Property Owners Association (POA), the POA members voted to request that the City Council reduce the levy in Special Service Area (SSA) 16 from $300,000 to $230,000 for tax year 2016.
-This levy request was made because the Alliance’s current cash balance will be adequate to cover costs for the budget year.
-Even with a levy of $230,000, the Alliance is still projected to have a $102,000 cash balance at the end of 2016.
+In 2015, at the annual meeting of the Central Business District Property Owners Association (POA), the members voted to request that the City Council reduce the levy in Special Service Area (SSA) 16 from $300,000 to $230,000 for tax year 2016.
+This levy request was made because the Alliance’s cash balance was adequate to cover costs through 2016.

 (a) Developing and implementing promotional, marketing, advertising, and branding campaigns;

 (b) Strengthening the local economy through the retention and expansion of existing businesses, the attraction of new businesses, and the achievement of a viable tenant mix;